 Some medicines can affect the way amlodipine works.

 Tell your doctor if you're taking any of these medicines before starting amlodipine:

 - antibiotics such as clarithromycin, erythromycin or rifampicin

 - calcium channel blockers like diltiazem or verapamil

 - medicines to treat HIV or HCV (hepatitis C virus)

-- the anti-epilepsy medicines carbamazepine, phenytoin, phenobarbital (phenobarbitone) or primidone
+- anti-epilepsy medicines such as carbamazepine, phenytoin, phenobarbital (phenobarbitone) or primidone

 - medicines to suppress your immune system, such as ciclosporin or tacrolimus